-As Senate takes up infrastructure, Schumer says 'the longer it takes to finish the bill, the longer we'll be here' - KTVZ
+As Senate takes up infrastructure, Schumer says 'The longer it takes to finish the bill, the longer we'll be here' - KTVZ

 By Ali Zaslav and Clare Foran, CNN

-Schumer said that Democrats will be working with Republicans to put together packages of amendments to the roughly $1 trillion bipartisan infrastructure bill, but they’re waiting on the GOP to consent to “start the amendment process.”
+Schumer said that Democrats will work with Republicans to put together packages of amendments to the roughly $1 trillion bipartisan infrastructure bill, but as of Monday morning they were waiting on the GOP to consent to “start the amendment process.”
 In order for amendment votes to be scheduled, all 100 senators need to agree by unanimous consent to have the vote.

-“At the moment, we need consent from our Republican colleagues to start the amendment process and we await their answer,” the majority leader said.

 This comes after Schumer took steps late Sunday night to make the newly unveiled finalized language the base of the bill the Senate is considering.